usnistgov/PyHyperScattering/CONTRIBUTING.md

 		git checkout -b qxy_support

+2) Install the package in pip
+	From a terminal, change directory to where you just cloned PyHyper and run:

+		pip install -e .

+	This should install the development copy in place of any distribution PyHyper you have, where applicable.

+	To revert, simply

+		pip install PyHyperScattering==(production release version)

-2) Set up your development environment to import from your local, development copy (and not any pip installed production release).
+2a) Set up your development environment to import from your local, development copy (and not any pip installed production release).

 	The maintainers mostly develop in Jupyter (Sorry!!).